Lowest Forex Markup. Apply Now!!

 What documents are required for advance remittance against imports?

-Purchase Order (PO) or Contract: A document detailing the terms and conditions of the purchase, serving as the basis for the import transaction.
+Purchase Order (PO) or Contract: This document explains the terms and conditions.
+It forms the base of the transaction.

-Letter of Credit (LC) or Bank Guarantee: In some cases, the importer may use a letter of credit or a bank guarantee to secure the advance payment, assuring the exporter of payment.
+Letter of Credit (LC) or Bank Guarantee: You may give this to secure the payment.
+It assures the seller of payment.

-Advance Payment Invoice: An invoice specifically for the advance payment, indicating the amount paid, payment terms, and other relevant details.
+Advance Payment Invoice: This invoice shows the advance payment amount and terms.

 What is the validity of advance authorization for advance remittance against imports?